Julianhm9612/python-unittest/README.md

-# Unit tests in python with unittest :microscope:
+# A simple example of unit tests in python with unittest :microscope:

 ## Requeriments